Huerte/Gitomation/Inspirational_Quote.md

 ### "Where the willingness is great, the difficulties cannot be great." - Niccolo Machiavelli
 ### "Goodness is the only investment that never fails." - Henry David Thoreau
 ### "You cannot push anyone up a ladder unless he is willing to climb a little himself." - Andrew Carnegie
+### "The only man who never makes mistakes is the man who never does anything." - Theodore Roosevelt